-Paul was still disturbed about some of the Corinthians' conducts so he wrote to correct them - ornery lot that they were.
+Paul was still disturbed about some of the Corinthians' conduct so he wrote to correct them - ornery people that they were.
 The first letter didn't seem to do it.
-For the Corinthians Paul couldn't seem to warn them enough to get them back in line, so he wrote them again in another effort to correct their lifestyle.
+For some of them, Paul couldn't seem to warn them enough to get them back in line, so he wrote them again in another effort to correct their lifestyle.